Meteoroids vs meteorites vs meteors

 What’s the difference between meteors, meteoroids, and meteorites?
 It turns out that it’s all about their location:

 - Meteoroids are far up in the sky.

 - Meteors are falling down to Earth streaking light when they break down in the atmosphere.

-Meteoroids are stony or metallic debris travel through outer space – some directed to Earth.
+Meteoroids are stony or metallic debris that travels through outer space – some directed to Earth.
 Meteoroids are smaller than asteroids and contain less water and ice than comets.

 Because meteoroids are in the solar system, they can interfere with spacecraft operations.
 This is why NASA’s Meteoroid Environment Office (MEO) considers the risk of meteoroids beyond Earth’s orbit.

 When you observe a meteor shower in the sky, these are meteors burning up in Earth’s atmosphere.
 During a meteor shower, we often call meteors “shooting stars”.

 Meteors flash light through the sky because of Earth’s atmosphere.
 Specifically, meteors break due to friction in our mesosphere.
 They often leave a trail behind them in the direction they are traveling in.

 Meteorites are something that we all can see because they are the ones that crash down to Earth.
 For example, the Barringer Crater in Arizona is an old artifact from a stony meteorite.
 Stony meteors like this one are the most abundant.
 We know this from all the meteorites that we count in the ice of Antarctica.

-When you look at the moon, you can see all the impacts from meteors.
-Back in primeval days, Earth had the same number of meteor impacts.
+When you look at the moon, you can see all the impacts of meteors.
+Back in its primeval days, Earth had the same number of meteor impacts.
 So why can we see so many meteors on the moon but not on Earth?

 One of the key differences is how much water we have on Earth.
 Because the Earth is mostly water, we don’t see a lot of the meteorites that reach the Earth.
 But how about ones that crash on land?
 Over the years, weathering, erosion, and mass wasting have erased many craters, mountains, and terrain on Earth.